 This post is a open draft!
-It might be updated at any time… But was last updated on March 7, 2013 at 8:24 pm.
+It was originally started on April 23, 2011.
+Almost two years later it makes it's public debut.
+It might be updated at any time...
+But was last updated on December 18, 2013 at 8:41 pm.

 A couple of years ago I had a chance meeting with a cartographer in North Dakota.
 It was interesting because he asked us (a group of linguists) What is a language or linguistic map?
 So, I grabbed a few examples and put them into a brief for him.
 This past January at the LSA meeting in Portland, Oregon, I had several interesting conversations with the folks at the LL-Map Project under Linguists’ List.
 It occurred to me that such a presentation of various kinds of language maps might be useful to a larger audience.
 So this will be a bit unpolished but should show a wide selection of language and linguistic based maps, and in the last section I will also talk a bit about interactive maps.
 I am not a cartographer but I am an avid user of maps, and web-based cartography tools.
 My experience ranges from collecting National Geographic maps since I was in the third grade to using aeronautical charts in flight school and to collaborating to create some maps for various uses in a language documentation project.
 The beauty and goal of any map is to reveal to the viewer a story.
 In the process of viewing the story to also help the viewer to make new associations and to interpret or relate complex data which is otherwise out of perspective and therefore also out of comprehension.
 In this sense cartographers, or map makers must also consider the usability of their maps, and the total user experience[ref 1].
 There are several interesting articles about the user experience and design side of map making in the Winter 2012 Edition of ArcUser by ESRI.
 One, Less is more,[ref 2] talks about using colors which do not compete for the readers attention.
 Another, Make Maps People Want to Look At[ref 3] talks about how to frame maps, and how to use icons people can easily compare for meaning.
 One final mention from ESRI’s winter 2012 edition is an interview with Dr. Anja Hopfstock.
 As she and ESRI talk about infrastructure design for interoperability of data and usability of maps within the context of building infrastructure for sharing across the European Union.[ref 4]